Archive What it means to be cyberbullied

 4. Trickery

-Many victims are “tricked” by unknown individuals to reveal their secrets, information and parents’ debit car PIN code.
-Much similar to outing, trickery is revealing someone’s sensitive information without their consent, only with the element of deception added to it.
+Many victims are “tricked” by unknown individuals to reveal their secrets, information, and parents’ debit card PIN codes.
+Much similar to the outing, trickery is revealing someone’s sensitive information without their consent, only with the element of deception added to it.
+Bullies may pose as someone they’re not, and gain their target’s trust.
+They then share their private information online or with third parties in order to hurt and embarrass them.

 5. Cyberstalking

-Sure, if somebody monitors your coming and going, and knows where do you go every day and when, it’s called stalking.
+Sure, if somebody monitors your coming and going, and knows where do you go every day and when it’s called stalking.

 But like many forms of bullying, there is an online method.

-They might, for example, join the same groups and conversations as their targets, message them excessively and create multiple fake accounts to stalk them.
+They might, for example, join the same groups and conversations as their targets, message them excessively, and create multiple fake accounts to stalk them.

 cyberbulling